microsoft/OSPO/bulk-targeted-sponsorship/README.md

 voting.
 Employees who make upstream contributions to open source projects earn the right to vote on what projects get funded.
 This approach biases sponsorship to well known open source projects.
-Another style of sponsorship is a univeral thin spread approach.
-All dependencies that have signed up for a particular funding platform are sponsored at the same level no matter their differences.
+Another style of sponsorship is a univeral-thin-spread approach in which all dependencies that have signed up for a particular funding platform are sponsored at the same level no matter their differences.

 As part of experimenting through different approaches, Microsoft trialed a data-driven